 - IFU for colored 3D prints

-For printing biocompatible resins read: IFU for biocompatible resins
+For printing biocompatible resins for dental, orthodontic, implants, and other biomedical applications read: IFU for biocompatible resins

 - a low cost wash & cure machine of 100 Euro can be used, such as Wash & Cure machine or a similar one can be used for cleaning and light postcuring prints: